MovieLabs/OMC/OMC-JSON/Docs/Schema/Introduction.md

 ## JSON
 OMC-JSON is a specification for exchanging information between applications and workflows during the production and media based productions like movie and television shows.

-OMC-JSON uses [JavaScript Object Notation](https://www.rfc-editor.org/info/rfc8259) to serialize information that can be exchanged or transmitted over
+OMC-JSON uses [JavaScript Object Notation](https://www.rfc-editor.org/info/rfc8259) to serialize information that can be exchanged or transmitted over multiple mechanisms including REST api's, graphQl, messaging systems or as files.

 ## JSON-Schema
 OMC-JSON is written using the [JSON-Schema specification draft 2019-09](https://json-schema.org/draft/2019-09)